-WSPs' Research team covers all disciplines required for full-scale and model studies of wind and air flows, including instrumentation technology, aerodynamics and fluid mechanics, vibration and structural dynamics, and wind tunnel testing.
+The team at WSP Research covers all disciplines required for full-scale and model studies of wind and air flows, including, acoustics, instrumentation technology, aerodynamics, fluid mechanics, vibration and structural dynamics, and wind tunnel testing.

 These services are highly valued for a wide range of applications, including:

-- Wind tunnel testing of buildings and structures at model scale
+- Wind tunnel testing of buildings, structures and topography at model scale

-- Measurement of wind forces on buildings and structures
+- Measuring the wind response of buildings and structures

 - Air pollution

-- Full-scale testing of wind effects on structures and components
+- Full-scale testing of wind response of structures and components

 - On-site wind speed measurements